iravelmakina/client-server/README.md

 ```
 client-server/
 │── socket/                   # Contains all socket-related code
-│   ├── Socket.cpp            # Implementation of the Socket class
+│   ├── include/              # Header files for socket library
-│   ├── Socket.h              # Header file for the Socket class
+│   │   └── Socket.h          # Header file for the Socket class
+│   ├── src/                  # Source files for socket library
+│   │   └── Socket.cpp        # Implementation of the Socket class
 │   ├── CMakeLists.txt        # CMake configuration for socket library
+│
 │── server/                   # Contains the server-side code
-|   │── files/                # Folder containing files for transfer or operations
+│   ├── files/                # Folder containing files for transfer or operations
+│   ├── include/              # Header files for server-side code
+│   │   └── Server.h          # Header file for the Server class
+│   ├── src/                  # Source files for server-side code
-│   ├── Server.cpp            # Implementation of the Server class
+│   │   ├── Server.cpp        # Implementation of the Server class
-│   ├── Server.h              # Header file for the Server class
+│   │   └── main.cpp          # Entry point for the server application
 │   ├── CMakeLists.txt        # CMake configuration for server
-│   ├── main.cpp              # Entry point for the server application
+│
 │── client/                   # Contains the client-side code
-|   │── files/                # Folder containing files for transfer or operations
+│   ├── files/                # Folder containing files for transfer or operations
+│   ├── include/              # Header files for client-side code
-│   ├── Client.cpp            # Implementation of the Client class
+│   │   ├── Client.h          # Header file for the Client class
-│   ├── Client.h              # Header file for the Client class
+│   │   └── ClientCLI.h       # Header file for the ClientCLI class
+│   ├── src/                  # Source files for client-side code
+│   │   ├── Client.cpp        # Implementation of the Client class
-│   ├── ClientCLI.cpp         # Implementation of the ClientCLI class (for CLI interface)
+│   │   ├── ClientCLI.cpp     # Implementation of the ClientCLI class
-│   ├── ClientCLI.h           # Header file for the ClientCLI class
+│   │   └── main.cpp          # Entry point for the client application
 │   ├── CMakeLists.txt        # CMake configuration for client
-│   ├── main.cpp              # Entry point for the client application
+│
-│── CMakeLists.txt            # Root CMake configuration file
+│── CMakeLists.txt            # Root CMake configuration file for the whole project
 │── .gitignore                # Git ignore file for excluding unnecessary files
 │── .gitattributes            # Git attributes file
 │── README.md                 # Project documentation (this file)

 ```

 ## Protocol Description